paradoja/emacs-configuration/README.md

 ## Required programs

 - [Ack](http://beyondgrep.com/) is expected to be installed and in the path.
+- Alternatively [the-silver-searcher](https://github.com/ggreer/the_silver_searcher) may be used for faster searches.
 - SHM executable is needed:
 ```
 cd ~/.emacs.d/prog/haskell/structured-haskell-mode